 - ¾ cup white sugar

 - 1 to 2 cups of your favorite mix-in (dried fruit, any flavor baking chip, nuts, etc.)

 - Preheat the oven to 350°.
-Sift together flour, baking powder, baking soda, and salt, set aside.
+Sift together flour, baking powder, baking soda, and salt, and set aside.

 - In a medium bowl, cream butter, oil, brown sugar, and white sugar until smooth.
 Beat in eggs and vanilla.
 Gradually stir in the sifted ingredients until well blended.
 Mix in oats and your favorite mix-ins.
 Drop from a tablespoon onto ungreased cookie sheets.

 - Bake for 9-11 minutes in the preheated oven, or until the edges are golden.
 Let set on the cookie sheets for a few minutes before transferring them to a wire rack to cool.
 Makes about 4 dozen cookies.